thenimaaa/YouTube-Members-Only-Blocker/README.md

 # Installation Guide

-To install the YouTube Language Keyword Filter extension, follow these steps:
+To install the YouTube Members Only Blocker extension, follow these steps:

 1. Visit the Mozilla Add-ons website: [YouTube Members Only Blocker](https://addons.mozilla.org/en-US/firefox/addon/youtube-members-only-blocker/).
 2. Click the "Add to Firefox" button,